 If it is in the best interest of the child or children, a court will award joint custody.
 Joint Custody is presumed to be in the child’s best interest in California absent a showing of good cause otherwise.
 While “best interests” is defined by statute, the trial courts have broad discretion in making a custody determination.
 For joint custody, the parents can either share both legal and physical custody, or the parents share one kind of custody or the other.

-If you are contemplating a divorce, contact an experienced family law attorney who can discuss your potential custody issues with you.
+If you are contemplating a divorce, contact me online or by phone at 707-527-9900 an experienced family law attorney who can discuss your potential custody issues with you.